drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64 and Windows-arm64.<br>
 Command-line options can be found on [ares Repository](https://github.com/ares-emulator/ares/blob/master/README.md#command-line-options).<br>
-This emulator requires a BIOS file to work.
+This emulator requires a BIOS file to work.<br>
+You can download this emulator on the [Official Website](https://ares-emu.net/download).

 .